elomasney/Spill-the-Beau-Tea/TESTING.md

 **_Favourites Heart Icon button_**

-_Check that the favourites heart icon button are only viewable when signed in as a registered user._
+**_Check that the favourites heart icon button are only visible when signed in as a registered user._**
 - I ran a test by signing in as registered user and the heart icon was visible on the product card.
 - I also tested this as a guest user and the heart icon button is not visible to a guest user.
 - This test was successful.

 **_Favourites Heart Icon button functionality_**

-_Check that the favourites heart icon(when only showing outline yellow) button works and when clicked adds a product to the user favourites._
+**_Check that the favourites heart icon(when only showing outline yellow) button works and when clicked adds a product to the user favourites._**
 - I ran a test by signing in as registered user and clicking the outlined yellow icon of a product.
 - The button when clicked adds the product to the users favourites list
 - It alerts the user via flash message that 'Product added to favourites'